Parotid Surgery Guidelines

 - When you wake up from surgery, you will have a head dressing and a plastic drainage tube.

-- You will spend a few hours recovering at the surgery center, and will then be discharged to go home with your companion or to an after care facility.
+- You will spend a few hours recovering at the surgery center.
+Once you are able to eat or drink comfortably you will then be discharged

 - It is important for the first 24 hours you have someone you can count on to help take care of you.

-- The drain should be emptied at least twice a day and the amount recorded.
+- If you have a drain then it should be emptied at least twice a day and the amount recorded.
 This record should be brought to your first post-op appointment.

 Post-Op Appointment #1

 Your first post-op appointment will be the day following your surgery.
-At this appointment Dr. Larian and Dr. Azizzadeh will take a look at your incisions, surgical area and drain to make sure everything is beginning to heal properly.
+At this appointment Dr. Larian and Dr. Azizzadeh will take a look at your incisions, surgical area and drain (if used) to make sure everything is beginning to heal properly.
+They will do the first dressing change and show you how to take care of the incision and apply the Velcro strap to apply pressure on the surgery area to help minimize swelling.

 Post-Op Appointment #2

 Your second post-op appointment is generally 3 – 4 days following your surgery.
-At this appointment, your drain will most likely be removed.
+At this appointment, again the incision and area of surgery are checked.
+If a drain is used then it most likely be removed.
 Once there is less than 25cc of fluid in the drain over a 24-hour period it is usually ready to come out.
 Removing the drain is pretty painless as the tube is very small.

 Post-Op Appointment #3